HalaEddouh/Tumblr/README.md

 Submitted by: Hala Eddouh

-Tumblr is an app that you ca laugh at
+Tumblr is an app that you can laugh at

 Time spent: 4 hours spent in total